Review by James Mathis

 I love this deck.
 I find it far more woman-friendly and empowering than most 20th century decks, and even some blatantly feminist-biassed ones like the Motherpeace or the Shining Tribe because they are so self-conscious and bend over backwards to go too far the other way.
 This is a deck of its time - even the reconstructed cards - and it captures a sense of living and thinking in another completely different cultural matrix quite naturally without having to force or explain itself.
 As to Scapini's work, I quite like it.
 I have several of his decks now, and one thing I like about him is that he has enormous technical skill, but he doesn't seem to have a personal style, a personal fingerprint, that marks all of his work.
 His Mediaeval, his Stained Glass and his Lukumi are just so different - I showed all three of them to a person with an eye for artistic style last year, and as a trick question asked them to pick the "two" decks by the same artist - he grinned and told me I was lying - they were obviously by different artists.
 And just as those decks were executed in completely different ways, this one was executed pretty much in the style of its older surviving cards.
 I've been happy with Scapini as deck-creator, as deck-illustrator for other people's ideas and now I'm also happy with him as deck-repairer.

 Nisaba discovered Tarot in the 1970s and did her first paid reading in 1981.

-See card images from the Cary-Yale Visconti Tarot
+See sample card images from the Cary-Yale Visconti Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images